Social engineering attack

 Why is Spear dangerous?

-Because they employ specific information about the target, spearphishing attempts are harder to spot than regular phishing emails.
-These assaults pose a significant threat to both individuals and businesses, as they target high-value targets—typically those with access to sensitive data—in contrast to standard phishing schemes.
+Spear phishing attempts are harder to detect than regular phishing emails because they use specific information about the target.
+These attacks pose a significant threat to both individuals and businesses, as they focus on high-value targets—typically those with access to sensitive data—unlike standard phishing schemes.

 If spear phishing is effective, it may cause a lot of harm, such as financial loss, data theft, damage to reputation, and security breaches.